 An Open-Source PLC Stack for Simplified and Cost-Effective Deployment of Smart Systems

-Host Publication: International Conference on Internet of Things Data, and Cloud Computing
+Host Publication: Second International Conference on Internet of things and Cloud Computing

 Authors: S. Thielemans, M. Bezunartea, A. Touhafi and K. Steenhaut